alistairdynatrace/dry-run-temp/content/01_hands-on 01/index.md

 1. For "Path", copy and paste "price"
 1. At the bottom of the screen, click "Save changes"

-### RUM event ingestion

-#### Send
-1. Open the URL of your easyTrade application
-1. You don't need to log in
-1. Open the developer console in your browser
-1. copy and paste
-    ```
-    dynatrace.sendBizEvent("type-RUM", {"custom-attribute": 99})
-    ```
-1. You will see a line that says "undefined"

 ### Validate with Notebook

 1. Open "Notebooks"